Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Canning funnel – not necessary, but helpful

 Before you begin, make sure you read the instructions for your pressure canner and check the condition of the canner.
 If the gasket is warped, cracked, or feels sticky, you should replace it.
-(Note – some pressure canners are made to operate without a gasket.
-These are nice because you never have to replace the rubber gasket!)
-Be sure that the overpressure plug is in place and the pressure vent tube is clean.
+(Note – some pressure canners are made to operate without a gasket.)
+Be sure that the overpressure plug is in place and that the pressure vent tube is clean.
+Use a piece of wire threaded through the hole to clean the pressure vent tube.

 Preparing Your Food and Jars